targetis/gradrole/README.md

 # New Requirements

+Before this part it might be work reading through some of the JHipster docs such as JHipster in a few minues and JHipster core tasks and JHipster in development.
+Here are some links which may come in handy but you may have to find some answers yourself - https://www.jhipster.tech/video-tutorial/, https://www.jhipster.tech/creating-an-entity/, https://www.jhipster.tech/development/, https://www.jhipster.tech/development/#database-updates.

 The client has requested a few changes to this application.
 Have a go at implementing the following requirements:

 - First of all the client really doesn't like the "Welcome, Java Hipster!" can we change this to something more fitting?